ScottSnapperLab/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ├── docs                   <- A default Sphinx project; see sphinx-doc.org for details ├── github                 <- Contains a script for creating and pushing to github ├── LICENSE
-├── main.snake             <- Snakemake file for reproducing a full pipeline ├── Makefile               <- Makefile with commands to provision a Conda environment and register │                             the environment's kernel with Jupyter ├── models                 <- Trained and serialized models, model predictions, or model summaries
+├── Makefile               <- Makefile with commands to provision a Conda environment and register │                             the environment's kernel with Jupyter ├── models                 <- Trained and serialized models, model predictions, or model summaries